 Once you’ve matched your contact tip to your welding application, there are a few things you can do to make sure you are getting the most out of it and not inadvertently creating problems that could decrease its life span or effectiveness.

-- Let the torch cool before you change a contact tip.
-A hot torch can make changing a contact tip very difficult and hazardous.
+- Let the MIG gun cool before you change a contact tip.
+A hot MIG gun can make changing a welding contact tip very difficult and hazardous.
 The presence of heat makes it easier to cross-thread the new contact tip, ruining not only the tip, but also the torch neck.

-- Use the correct tip size.
-Using an oversized tip results in poor current transfer; increased micro-arcing; and hotter tip temperatures, which lead to wire burnback.
-Using an undersized tip increases friction and causes the wire to jam in the tip or feed erratically, which also results in wire burnback.
+- Use the correct contact tip size.
+Using an oversized welding contact tip results in poor current transfer; increased micro-arcing; and hotter tip temperatures, which lead to wire burnback.
+Using an undersized contact tip increases friction and causes the wire to jam in the tip or feed erratically, which also results in wire burnback.

-- Read your tip’s appearance for problems that you can’t necessarily see.
-A contact tip that has turned blue or purple is generally a sign that you have a poor connection (including the ground), your consumables are too big, or you have exceeded the torch’s amperage rating or duty cycle.
+- Read your contact tip’s appearance for problems that you can’t necessarily see.
+A welding contact tip that has turned blue or purple is generally a sign that you have a poor connection (including the ground), your consumables are too big, or you have exceeded the MIG gun's amperage rating or duty cycle.
 In severe instances the contact tip’s exterior surface will become covered in scale.

-This blog post originally appeared in The Fabricator, and was updated March 2018.
+This blog post originally appeared in The Fabricator, and has updated multiple times since for greater detail.